leynos/synhx-client/docs/AstyleUsage.md

 This project uses [Artistic Style](https://astyle.sourceforge.net/) to keep the C code consistently formatted.
-The configuration file `.astylerc` at the repository root defines the style, which approximates LLVM guidelines using two-space indents and the OTBS brace style.
+The configuration file `.astylerc` at the repository root defines the style, which approximates LLVM guidelines using two-space indents and the OTBS brace style. **Run all astyle commands from the repository root so this configuration file can be located correctly.**

 ### Checking Formatting
 Run Artistic Style in *dry run* mode to see what changes would be made without